-Tribal Attorney Dennis Karnopp, of Karnopp, Peterson law firm will receive the Lifetime Achievement Award.
+Tribal Attorney Dennis Karnopp, of Karnopp, Petersen law firm will receive the Lifetime Achievement Award.
 Mr. Karnopp has worked with the Warm Springs Tribes for over 45 years in topics including Indian Law, dealing with a broad range of complex and legislative issues such as Tribal Sovereignty and the protection of Treaty rights.

 The Museum's theme for 2014 is "Celebrating Our Youth".
 Todays youth are tomorrows leaders, Mr. Dennis Karnopp and Mr. Billy Mills both strive to engage, support, encourage and advocate for our youth.

 The Honor Dinner will be held at The Tiger Woods Center in Beaverton, Oregon.
 For more information, please call The Museum at 541.553.3331.

 If you are interested in helping to sponsor this event, we will be happy to give you information.

 |$10,000||Twanat Sponsor- receives two tables of 8 people|

 |$5,000||Traditions Sponsor- receives one table of 8 people|

 |$2,500||Council Circle Sponsor- receives one table of 8 people|

 |$100||Friend of The Museum- Per person|